 This salad is the perfect dish to bring to a cookout or picnic since there is no lettuce that will get soggy.
 It is also a bit out of the ordinary and will add color to any buffet table while offering guests something different and delicious.

-Even when a watermelon is halved or quartered and you can see the red flesh, it can be difficult to tell if the fruit is going to be juicy and sweet.
-If you are buying a whole watermelon, it is even more challenging.
-But with a few tips, you should feel confident about choosing a watermelon that is going to make your salad special.
-You want to find a watermelon that is dark in color and not shiny, as well as symmetrical in shape.
-A shiny watermelon can mean it is underripe, and one with irregular bumps means it didn't receive an even amount of sun and water while it was growing.
-And make sure you lift the watermelon up and compare with others—a ripe watermelon will be heavy, meaning it is full of water, and thus juice.
+- Picking watermelon: Find a watermelon that is dark in color, not shiny, and that is symmetrical in shape.
+A shiny watermelon can mean it is underripe, and one with irregular bumps means it did not receive an even amount of sun and water while it was growing.
+Make sure you lift the watermelon and compare with the others—a ripe watermelon will be heavy, meaning it is full of juice.